-- dynamic splitting: a local search based on exchanges of events, but in which we also make decisions as to splitting.
-Moves can split courses, and can also rejoin them in order to suit the available rooms. - preliminary trade-off surfaces: results on the interaction of objectives, such location and timetabling, with preferences on sections size.
+- Dynamic splitting: A local search based on exchanges of events, but in which we also make decisions on how to do the splitting.
+Moves can split courses, and can also rejoin them in order to suit the available rooms. - Preliminary trade-off surfaces: We present results on the interaction of objectives such as location and timetabling, with preferences on section sizes.

 Outline of the paper: Section 2 gives the basic description of the problem constraints and objective functions, and a brief description of the data sets.
-In Section 3 we give a form of local search that does not include splitting, but which forms a good basis for the algorithms for splitting presented in Section 4.
+In Section 3 we outline a form of local search that does not include splitting, but which forms a good basis for the algorithms for splitting presented in Section 4.
 In Section 5 we compare the performances of the various algorithms.
 In Section 6 we move to the exploration of the solution space itself, presenting results for the trade-offs between the various objectives.